HPC News Bytes – 20260504

 Vanessa Sochat and Alan Sill ,the creators of the HPC.social project join us as we discuss the broad HPC/AI community and their efforts to enable it digitally through a broad multi-channel platform that includs Slack, Discord, Mastodon, GitHub, a jobs board, a community map, and the effort’s main site HPC.social.

 We are starting a new feature, looking at HPC, AI, and other advanced technologies through the lens of industry leaders.
 In this episode, we have the pleasure of a very lively conversation with Alain Andreoli, a longtime luminary of HPC and IT.
 Mr. Andreoli was with HPE for more than 7 year where he served as group president and EVP of the Hybrid IT Group, helping shape HPE’s strategy for HPC including the acquisition of SGI in 2017.
-Earlier he was at Sun Microsystems where he was president of the European operations.
-He was also a senior executive at Ntt, Oracle, and Texas Instruments.

 – HPE Cray at Crusoe Flared Gas Data Centers